-The information appearing in the following table sets forth, for each nominee for election as a director:
+The information appearing in the following table sets forth, as of April 6, 2021, for each nominee for election as a director:

-- The nominee's business experience for at least the past five years. - The year in which the nominee first became a director of Sealed Air or of the former Sealed Air Corporation. - The nominee's age as of the date of the Annual Meeting.

-- Directorships held by each nominee presently and at any time during the past five years at any public company or registered investment company. - The reasons the Board of Directors concluded that the nominee should serve as one of our directors in light of our business and structure.
+- The nominee's business experience for at least the past five years; - The year in which the nominee first became a director of Sealed Air; - The nominee's age: - Directorships held by each nominee presently and at any time during the past five years at any public company or registered investment company; and - The reasons the Board of Directors concluded that the nominee should serve as one of our directors in light of our business and structure.

-There are no family relationships among any of our directors and officers.
+There are no family relationships among any of our directors, nominees for director and officers.